Estelindis/aikido/README.md

 The steps to deploy via GitHub pages:

-1. Log into Github account.
+1. Log into GitHub account.
 2. Navigate to the [Repository](https://github.com/Estelindis/aikido).
 3. Click the 'Settings' option at the top of the repository.
 4. Click the 'Pages' option on the left-hand menu, located near the bottom.